schell/smugmugjsgallery/README.md

 Smug Mug JS Gallery v0.1.2
 ==========================
 This is a gallery viewer for smug mug galleries, written in javascript + mootools.
+Two of three external libraries are git submodules, so if you wish to embed smugal using option 2 you'll have to download 'go' and 'heyjacks' with
+	git submodule init
+	git submodule update
+which will pull in the submodules from their repos.

 Use
 ---